Papers

 Introduction

-This paper presents a systematic study aimed at understanding the role and functioning of a specific type of attention heads, referred to as "retrieval heads," within transformer-based LLMs that handle long-context data.
+This paper presents a systematic paper aimed at understanding the role and functioning of a specific type of attention heads, referred to as "retrieval heads," within transformer-based LLMs that handle long-context data.
 Attention mechanisms in such models enable the retrieval of relevant information across extended passages of text.
-By conducting experiments across four model families, six model scales, and three types of finetuning, the researchers identify properties of retrieval heads that significantly affect how language models access and use information from long data sequences.
+By conducting experiments across four model families, six model scales, and three types of finetuning, the researchers identify properties of retrieval heads that significantly affect how LLMs access and use information from long data sequences.

 Detection of Retrieval Heads